oskros/MF_run_counter/README.md

                 not system wide).
 - PAUSING: In case you need to take a break from the computer, the counter can be paused by using the assigned hotkey (default 'alt+space').
 This will pause both the run timer (if a run is active) and the session timer.
-- SAVING RESULTS: When closing the app (clicking the X in upper right corner, or alt+F4) or clicking the "Reset Session" button, you are asked whether you want to save session results.
-Clicking yes will generate a .txt file named with the current time stamp (YYYY-MM-DD HH:MM:SS).
-Example of save file with 4 runs:
+- SAVING RESULTS: The current session is saved automatically every 30 seconds (to prevent data loss in case of crashes) and also saved automatically when you close the app.
+You can click the "Save & reset" button to reset the session and save the session results to a .txt file with name equal to the current time stamp (YYYY-MM-DD HH:MM:SS) - Example of the .txt file is included below.

       Total session time: 00:04:30.5
       Total run time:     00:04:17.3